zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/query-data/query-data.md

 ## Task 4: Review and Run the Imported Notebook

 1. Run the entire notebook by clicking the **Run all paragraphs** icon on the Notebook toolbar at the top of the page next to the notebook's name.
+Alternatively, you can examine the code in each paragraph separately, run it, and then review the output.

     ![](./images/run-notebook.png " ")